dyno-might/dyno-might.github.io/_posts/2020-09-17-making-the-monty-hall-problem-weirder-but-obvious.md

 The key insight is this: When Monty shows you that 8 of the 9 other doors contain goats, you haven't learned anything relevant to your decision.
 You *already knew there were at least 8 goats behind the other doors*!
 So this is just like game 2.
 Option B still gets you the car 90% of the time.

 Want more intuition?
 Suppose you picked door 3.
-Imagne Monty walking past the doors, opening doors 1, 2, 4, 5, 6, **skipping 7**, then opening 8, 9, and 10.
+Imagine Monty walking past the doors, opening doors 1, 2, 4, 5, 6, **skipping 7**, then opening 8, 9, and 10.
 Doesn't door 7 seem special?

 ## Game 4